-Contract deals - otherwise known as pay-monthly phone deals - are a great way to get hold of the latest smartphone.
-But is this the best option for your needs and budget?
-Read on to find out more.
+Contract deals - otherwise known as pay-monthly phone deals - are a great way to get hold of the latest smartphone and pay off the expense in installments.

 What are the advantages of monthly contract deals?

-- Free phone - with a monthly contract, you'll get a wide choice of free or subsidised mobile phone handsets, ideal if you fancy an upgrade.
+- Free/cheap phones - with a monthly contract, you'll get a wide choice of free or subsidised mobile phone handsets, ideal if you fancy an upgrade.

-- Good value - paying in advance for a fixed amount of minutes, texts and data can be much cheaper than pay-as-you-go.
+- Good value - paying in advance for a fixed amount of minutes, texts and data can be much cheaper than topping up a pay as you go phone.

 - Hassle free - you’ll never get cut off because you’ve forgotten to top up your credit.